2023 Jadin Wong Fellowship in Dance

 New York, NY 10018

-The fellowship recipient will receive an unrestricted cash stipend of $6,000 and an eight-month fellowship tailored to respond to the unique needs of their practice.
-The fellowship includes artistic mentorship with an established or mid-career dance professional, leadership coaching, and a range of technical support.
+The Jadin Wong Fellowship is awarded to an early-career Asian American dancer/choreographer, age 30 or younger, whose work shows outstanding promise and who may benefit from further professional artistic development.
+The fellow receives a cash stipend of $6,000 and an eight-month fellowship tailored to respond to the unique needs of their practice.
+The fellowship includes artistic mentorship with a mid-career to established dance professional, career coaching, and a range of technical support.

 Phase 1: Career Coaching